Thomascountz/ctf_writeups/picoctf/forensics/tunn3l_v1s10n.md

 #=> 850
 ```

 Knowing that bytes 23-26 specify the image height, we can take a look at the hexdump and see that it's set to `0x00000132` or `306` like `exiftool` told us.
-Let's edit the file to `0x352`
+Let's edit the file to specify `850` or `0x352`, in hex.

 ```shell
 $ hexdump tunn3l_v1s10n.bmp | head -n 2